ivklim-ton-play/ton-semi-fungible-tokens/SFT Standart.md

 `query_id` should be equal with request's `query_id.`

-`index` - numerical index of this NFT in the collection, usually serial number of deployment.
+`index` - numerical index of this SFT minter in the collection, usually serial number of deployment.

-`collection` - address of the smart contract of the collection to which this NFT belongs.
+`collection` - address of the smart contract of the collection to which this SFT minter belongs.

  1. `get_sft_data()` returns `(int init?, int index, slice collection_address, int total_supply, slice admin_address, cell individual_sft_content, cell sft_wallet_code)`